Flatbed shipping definition.

 Flatbed shipping tips.

 - Be knowledgeable about your freight: When booking a flatbed shipment, be sure to understand all the particulars of your shipment, including the commodities being shipped, the value, dimensions and weight.
+If your flatbed shipment is hauling uniquely shaped or heavy freight, then securing, loading, and unloading it might be more physically taxing.
+This is particularly critical if your freight is pushing the length, height, or weight limits of the flatbed trailer.

 - Understand the trailers: Familiarize yourself with the equipment before you book a shipment to make the most cost-effective and safe choices.
 Extended trailers and conestogas can be harder to find and your freight service provider may need advanced notice when they are required.